 This is a replacement of the entire sensor stack.
-This service will replace the stack with a fully functioning sensor including our corrosion resistant BG glass.
+This service will replace the stack with a fully functioning Leica CCD sensor including our corrosion resistant BG glass of choice.

 This service fixes the dreaded failed sensor, half screen, or “purple curtain” type failures, that can look like a fully or half dead screen, or like the effect shown below.
 If your sensor only has spots, you most likely only need our corroded sensor glass replacement services which can be found HERE

 Leica made a range of sensors throughout the lifespan of the M9’s production line.
 CCD 11+ sensors came at a later point and did not suffer from the acid gel formation issue present in earlier models.
 CCD 11+ sensors have a much harder original adhesive bonding the glass to the sensor and are more time consuming to replace with Schott Glass.